ogait001/academic-profile/index.md

     <h2>About</h2>

     <p>
 Oscar Gaitan is a Nicaraguan-American independent philosophical researcher developing an original philosophical framework on temporality, ontology, and metaphysical anthropology through publicly accessible open scholarship.
+He is the author of The Lemniscate of Time: A Geometric Meditation on Eternity and Temporal Succession (2026), a monograph proposing the lemniscate (∞) as a contemplative framework for understanding the relationship between time and eternity.

-He is the author of *The Lemniscate of Time: A Geometric Meditation on Eternity and Temporal Succession* (2026), a monograph proposing the lemniscate (∞) as a contemplative framework for understanding the relationship between time and eternity.
+His essays explore philosophical theology, phenomenology, consciousness, and the structure of human existence.
 </p>

 <p>